-UNIV 375 Third Year Seminar
+UNIV 375 Third Year Seminar F:S (3 SH)

 Students will explore topics and problems on a more advanced level that requires increasing independent student research and a deeper understanding of interdisciplinary study and problem solving.
 The course involves problem-based learning and could have actionable results either in the form of a project or a presentation of research results.
 The course will provide assessment of student communication, collaboration, critical thinking, and information literacy and should be considered the "capstone experience" of the General Education program.
-Prerequisites: Completion of UNIV 275 - Second Year Seminar with a C- or better, or the accepted transfer equivalent, and junior standing.
-Students will register for this course when they have completed within the range of 61-90 SH.
+Prerequisites: Completion of UNIV 275 - Second Year Seminar with a D grade or better, or the accepted transfer equivalent, and junior standing.
+Students will register for this course when they have completed within the range of 61 -90 SH.
+Minimum grade requirement D.